jlaumonier/mlsurvey/doc/projectmanagement.md

 * Allowing tuple in config hyperparameters (e.g. hidden_layer_sizes for MLPClassifier)
 * Generate a "full" config file for sci-kit-learn
 * Log management
+* Bug : Visualization workflow crash when dataset has more than 2 dimensions (e.g. load_iris)
+* Bug : Visualization workflow does not handle correctly more than 2 classes
 * Rename Logging class to "FilesOperation"-ish class
 * Regularization
 * Model evaluation (complete)